Lower bounds on bipartite entanglement in noisy graph states: Introduction

 \section{Introduction}

 A quantum network distributes quantum states amongst remote parties, who can then use the states as a resource for numerous applications, exceeding what can be done with purely classical resources~\cite{wehner2018quantum}.
 A relevant class of states here are {\em graph states}.
 These states are simple to describe, yet are key resources for various quantum applications, especially for photonic implementations.
-Graph states have found applications ranging from cryptography, computation \cite{PhysRevA.52.R2493,bartolucci2021fusionbased,Kitaev2003,Briegel}, and communication \cite{RevModPhys.83.33,Azuma2015} to quantum sensing \cite{Damian2020}.
+Graph states have found applications ranging from cryptography, computation \cite{PhysRevA.52.R2493,FBQC,Kitaev2003,Briegel}, and communication \cite{RevModPhys.83.33,Azuma2015} to quantum sensing \cite{Damian2020}.

-Graph states, though useful, are hard to generate and distribute over a quantum network~\cite{Meignant2019,Fischer2021}.
-We thus anticipate that the generation will be noisy.
+Graph states, though useful, are hard to generate and distribute over a quantum network.
+This has motivated a significant amount of research, from tracking noisy graph states~\cite{MorRuiz2023}, to the distribution of graph states~\cite{mor2023noisy, Fischer2021}, to extraction of smaller graph states from noisy ones~\cite{szymanski2024useful, vairogs2024localizing, frantzeskakis2023extracting}, to performance of metrology under realistic noise~\cite{Damian2020}.
 In this work, we analyse how noise affects entanglement across a bipartition of a graph state.
 In particular, we consider both depolarizing noise during the preparation of the initial qubits, and dephasing noise after the state has been distributed.
-In this context, we provide a general method to calculate the coherent information---a lower bound on the distillable entanglement \cite{Devetak_2005}---of a noisy graph state shared between two parties.
+To quantify the resultant state, we calculate the entropies of the total system and its two subsystems.
+This allows us to calculate several quantities of interest, such as the mutual information~\cite{schumacher2006quantum, berta2015renyi} or the conditional mutual information~\cite{wilde2011classical, fawzi2015quantum, brandao2015quantum,kaur2017conditional}.
+In this work, we will focus on the coherent information as it provides a lower bound on the distillable entanglement \cite{Devetak_2005}.
+Thus if we have a non-zero coherent information, then we know that we have at least that amount of bipartite entanglement.

 Our method, for which we provide an algorithm, is based on carrying out Gaussian elimination on the biadjacency matrix, which describes which of Alice's nodes are connected to those of Bob.
 We then perform a deeper dive and consider the rank of the biadjacency matrix, which gives the bipartite entanglement in the noiseless case~\cite{fattal2004entanglement}.
 We list all ways in which we can have rank 1 or 2 for the biadjacency matrix, and consider the effect of noise in these cases.
 We derive properties that allow us to identify such rank 1 and 2 graph states that yield high coherent information in the presence of noise.
 Furthermore, we also identify patterns as to how to divide the qubits amongst the two parties to increase the coherent information.
 Based on these insights, we find a family of graph states which we observe numerically to have positive coherent information for any amount of (non-maximal) depolarizing noise.
 These include star graphs, which have rank 1 for the biadjacency matrix, as well as a collection of higher rank graphs.
 Preparation of such states can then provide resilience against noise during distribution of states through quantum networks.